 I snipped about eight large basil leaves in a small ramekin with the tips of my kitchen scissors.
 I find this much easier than trying to chop fresh herbs with a knife.

 It works great with just about every fresh herb besides lemongrass.
 That stuff needs to be whacked with the side of a knife to pulverize it a bit, then sliced.
 But for this recipe, scissors work wonderfully.

 Heat a skillet on medium-high while you’re prepping the garlic then swirl a tablespoon or two of extra-virgin olive oil in it.
 When the oil has warmed, add the garlic and cook until it’s fragrant — about 1 minute — then stir in the rest of the herbs and spices.

 Stir the drained tomatoes into the skillet and lower the heat to medium.
-Continue simmering the tomato mixture, using the edge of your spatula to help break up the tomatoes.
-Add the tomato juice back in as needed to keep the sauce simmering and not burning.
+Continue simmering the tomato mixture, using the edge of your spatula to help them break down.
+Add the reserved tomato juice back in as needed to keep the sauce simmering and not burning.

 After 7 minutes or so of simmering the sauce is ready.
-By this point, the tomatoes should be broken down nicely, and the flavors you’ve added so far have melded together.
+By this point, all of the ingredients have melded together in a nice, hearty sauce.
 Remove the skillet from the heat and sprinkle with any fresh herbs you’re using.

 Easy Marinara Sauce Recipe

 - 3 1/2 cups canned petite diced tomatoes (Two 14.5 ounce cans)

 - 2 tablespoons extra virgin olive oil